hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 6. Generate a frame

-In this step, generated frame doesn't have holes for keys.
+A generated frame doesn't have holes for keys yet.
 It is for fill/hole method.
 The detail is later.

-7. Place a mainboard and feet, and connect their bosses to a frame
+7. Place a mainboard and feet

+You can run this command more than once.
+To place feet, you need to do so in most cases.

+8. Connect bosses of the mainboard/feet to a frame

-You need to do this step by F360's feature like loft, extrude, etc.
+You need to do this step by F360's features like loft, extrude, etc.

-8. Finish
+9. Finish

 It makes a 3D printable solid body.
 Run **Save As Mesh**, choose STL and OK.
 Send the STL file to 3D printing service of MJF.

+10. There is isolated thin wall?
+Oh...

+MJF cannot print isolated thin wall around under 0.8 mm.
+If it occurs, you need to remove them by F360's features.

 ## Bridge and fill/hole - MF/MEV method